SalladShooter/fonetiks/readme.md

 ## Minor changes
 - changes to replacements list
 - new lines for input, output, and closing note
-- AxolotlInANutshell disagreed that the code was self-explanatory, so added example to readme.md
+- added example to readme.md
+- fixed example in readme.md